Simone is an avid flea marketeer with an eye for the unusual. She adores the thrill of the hunt.

 - The Goodwill: Though conditions vary from store to store, most are willing to make house calls if the furniture you wish to donate is difficult to deliver personally.
 To find out if your local Goodwill offers this service, look them up online and give them a call.
 They are an excellent nonprofit to go with—85% of their revenues are directed toward employment and training programs for those who find it hard to get a job.

-- The Salvation Army: The Salvation Army offers free donation pickups for not only furniture, but also clothing and other household items.
+- The Salvation Army: The Salvation Army offers free donation pickups for not only furniture but also clothing and other household items.
 Though they cannot schedule same-day pickups, they do offer a convenient number to call when you're ready to schedule a pickup within one or two weeks.
-Simply call 1-800-SATRUCK
+Simply call 1-800-SATRUCK.

-- The Military Order of the Purple Heart: Though the Military Order of the Purple Heart mostly arranges pick ups for clothing donations, some local chapters might also accept furniture donations, hence it never hurts to give your local MPOH a call (and as a side note, keep in mind that they also accept vehicles).
+- The Military Order of the Purple Heart: Though the Military Order of the Purple Heart mostly arranges pickups for clothing donations, some local chapters might also accept furniture donations; hence, it never hurts to give your local MPOH a call (and as a side note, keep in mind that they also accept vehicles).

 - The National Furniture Bank (NFBA): The National Furniture Bank Association strives to make it so that no child in America should have to sleep on the floor.
-To see if there is a NFBA location near you that can pick up your furniture, visit www.nationalfurniturebank.org/donate-to-bank.php and enter in your zip code.
+To see if there is an NFBA location near you that can pick up your furniture, visit www.nationalfurniturebank.org/donate-to-bank.php and enter your zip code.

 Donation Down (www.donationtown.org) has organized information on charities across the nation that offer furniture donations pick up—and free pick up services for clothes, toys, household items, and appliances as well!

-Additional Charities that Might Pick Up Furniture Donations
+Additional Charities That Might Pick Up

-Even if there is not a local chapter of a larger nonprofit charity in your area, there may still be an organization that offers furniture donations pick up.
+Even if there is not a local chapter of a larger nonprofit charity in your area, there may still be an organization that offers furniture donations pickup.